avagiona/Lipid-Metabolite-Protein-Network-to-Aid-Multi-Omics-Integration/README.md

 *Network integration of multi-omics data embedded in the hyperbolic space.*

 ---
-In this study, we developed a lipid–metabolite–protein network that combines a protein–protein interaction network and enzymatic and genetic interactions of proteins with metabolites and lipids to provide a unified framework for multi-omics integration.
+In this study, we developed a lipid–metabolite-protein network that combines a protein–protein interaction network and enzymatic and genetic interactions of proteins with metabolites and lipids to provide a unified framework for multi-omics integration.
 ---